On this page

 Monitor rate limit warnings and violations

-To mitigate denial-of-service attacks and abusive actions, Okta enforces rate limits on API requests as well as other end-user inbound and outbound operations.
-See Rate limit overview for details.
+To mitigate denial-of-service attacks and abusive actions, Okta enforces rate limits on API requests as well as other user inbound and outbound operations.
+See the Rate limit overview.

 Monitor and review the system log events for rate limits to detect rate limit warnings or violations.
 Use the information in these event logs to investigate access spikes, abusive actions, or traffic trends.
-You can set up rate limit notification emails or rate limit notifications displayed in the Admin Console banner for admins.
-See Set up rate limit notifications (opens new window) for details.
+You can set up notification emails or notifications that appear in the Admin Console banner for admins.
+See Set up rate limit notifications (opens new window).

 Review Okta system status